-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 In

-workers-site/index.js, we can import the
+workers-site/index.js, import the

 authorize function from

-./auth0.js and use it inside of our
+./auth0.js and use it inside of your

 handleEvent function.
-Note that by default the Workers Sites template contains code for rendering our Workers Site from Workers KV.
+Note that by default the Workers Sites template contains code for rendering your Workers Site from Workers KV.
 To keep that code functioning, make sure that you replace

 handleEvent as defined below: